-&lt;sup>1 It is recognized that there is great difference of opinion here.
-Many, including highly respected and deeply loved leaders in the grace movement, believe the twelve apostles, and those Jews and proselytes who had been saved under their pre-Pauline ministry, were taken into the Body when it began at Acts nine (or thirteen).
+2It is recognized that there is great difference of opinion here.
+Many believe the twelve apostles, and those Jews and proselytes who had been saved under their pre-Pauline ministry, were taken into the Body when it began at Acts 9/13.
 Others are convinced those saved before the beginning of the Body of Christ continued as a group of kingdom saints.
 They are conceived of as being in fellowship with, but apart from, the Body church.
-There are strong arguments on both sides (and no clear Scriptural statement on the topic).
-While we should not be dogmatic here, the issues cannot be adequately treated without selecting one or the other of the two views.
-The concept that only those saved during the Age of Grace are in the Body of Christ has been adopted in this presentation.
+There are strong arguments on

 What message did these early Jewish believers need to hear?
 The Gospel of Grace?
-No, for that message involves an economy in which there is NO difference between Jew and Gentile (Gal.
+No, for that message involves an economy in which there is no difference between the Jew and the Gentile (Gal.
 3:27, 28).
-It involves a setting aside of the very seal of their hope (circumcision --Rom.
-4:11).
-Also the Rapture which, had it taken place during Paul's lifetime (as he at first expected in 1 Thess.
-4:17), would have taken them away from earth just before the coming they had waited so long to see.
-It seems that 1 Pet.
-1:5 is promising those kingdom saints who believed before that day of national salvation when all Israel will be saved will be kept by the power of God until that day and be, in resurrection, a part of the "all Israel" of Rom.
+A setting aside of the very seal of their hope (circumcision -- Rom.
+4:11), and a rapture which, had it taken place during Paul's lifetime (as he at first expected in 1 Thess.
+4:17), would have taken them away from the earth just before the coming they had waited so long to see.
+It seems 1 Pet.
+1:5 is promising those kingdom saints who believed before that day of national salvation (when all Israel will be saved -- the prophesied grace mentioned in 1 Pet.
+1:13) will be kept by the power of God until that day and, in resurrection, be a part of the "all Israel" of Rom.
 11:26.

-What, then?
-The message of early Acts must be modified to leave out the offer of the kingdom, and hence could no longer accurately be called the "gospel of the kingdom."
+What then?
+The message valid in early Acts must now be modified to leave out the offer of the kingdom, and hence can no longer accurately be called the "Gospel of the Kingdom."
+It cannot be called the "Gospel of the Jewish believer," or some similar designation, either for Jews saved after the age of grace began were not under its jurisdiction.
 The message must continue to be based on the death and resurrection of Christ, for this was "according to the [Old Testament] Scriptures" (1 Cor.
 15:3, 4).
 It must reflect the necessity of faith for justification, for this also is found in the Old Testament Scriptures (Gen. 15:6).

-While the death and resurrection of Christ has always been the basis for man's redemption in the mind of God, and the subject of type and prophecy from Genesis to Malachi, this truth was not given as a "gospel" for men to proclaim until the events had taken place.
+While the death and resurrection of Christ has always been the basis for men's redemption, in the mind of God, and the subject of type and prophecy from Genesis to Malachi, this truth was not given as a "gospel" for men to proclaim until the events had taken place.
 Further, it was not divested of the instrumental features associated with it in early Acts (Acts 2:38 with Mark 16:16) until Paul.
 The gospel of salvation needed to be revealed to Paul (1 Cor.
 15:3, 4), even though it had been prophesied, in order to simplify it down to the essentials, apart from all secondary considerations.
 It seems this was at least part of what Paul communicated to the twelve in Gal.
 2:6, 7.
 Paul did not learn from them -- they learned from him.
-"Those who were of reputation contributed nothing to me, but on the contrary ... recognizing the grace that had been given to me ... [they] gave to me and Barnabas the right hand of fellowship" (Gal.
+"Those who were of reputation contributed nothing to me, but on the contrary ... recognizing the grace that had been given to me ... [they] gave to me and Barnabas the right hand of fellowship --" (Gal.
 2:6, 7, 9 NASB).
-Shortly after this consultation, Peter said before all, "[God] put no difference between us and them, purifying their hearts by faith. ...
+Shortly after this consultation, Peter said before all, "[God] put no difference between us and them, purifying their hearts by faith ...
 We believe that through the grace of the Lord Jesus Christ we [Jews] shall be saved even as they [Gentiles]" (Acts 15:9, 11).